Get

 Why Can’t I Give My Dog Over-the-Counter Medication?

-There are a few reasons why you should never give your dog over-the-counter pain relief without the specific direction of your veterinarian.
+There are a few reasons why you should never give your dog over-the-counter pain relief without the specific direction of a veterinarian.
 Firstly, these medications are designed with humans in mind and provide a dose for people.
 Because of their different biology, the human and dog dose rates for medication are different on a per pound of body weight basis.
 Even if the drug is safe for dogs, dogs are usually much smaller than people, and the human doses are often much too big for an average dog.
 Not only that but what is safe for one dog may not be safe for another since the size difference between dog breeds can be extreme.

 Some over-the-counter medications are very toxic to animals.
 For example, cats cannot tolerate any dose of acetaminophen, and ibuprofen has a very narrow safe window in dogs (and is almost never used by veterinarians).
 Certain products have other ingredients, like caffeine, which are harmful to dogs.
 In addition, certain health conditions may mean that your pet should never take a specific medication.
 And if your pet is on other types of medications, it may be a contraindication too.

-All medication has side effects that your veterinarian is aware of.
+All medication has side effects that a veterinarian is aware of.
 They know the ins and outs of prescribing medication to animals of different species and with different health conditions.
 There is so much to know that you will very likely give the wrong amount, give a medication that is toxic to dogs, or give a medication that is contraindicated for your specific pet.
 If you do, the vet bills to treat the toxicity will likely be higher than what they were to treat your pet in the first place.

 dog in vet clinic